Dharmendrastm/Cybersecurity_common_questions/README.md

 | **Usage**        | Used by HTTP, HTTPS, FTP, SMTP, Telnet | Used by DNS, DHCP, TFTP, SNMP, RIP, VOIP |

 ---
-# What is Firewall and Why it is used?
+# 🔥What is Firewall and Why it is used?
 The Firewall is a network Security system  set on boundaries of the system/network that monitors and controls network traffic.
 Firewall is mainly used  to protect the system/network from viruses, worms, malware, etc. Firewalls can also be to prevent remote access and content filtering.

-# What is web Application Firewall?
+# 🌍What is web Application Firewall?
 The Web application firewall helps to protect web applications by filtering and monitoring the HTTP traffic between a web application and the internet.

 ---
-# IDS and IPS
+# 🛡️IDS and IPS

-IDS (Intrusion Detection System): Monitors network traffic and generate suspicious activity is detected.
+🧐 IDS (Intrusion Detection System): Monitors network traffic and generate suspicious activity is detected.

-IPS(Intrusion Preventation System): Not Only Detects but also actively block orprevent suspicious network activity.
+🛑 IPS(Intrusion Preventation System): Not Only Detects but also actively block orprevent suspicious network activity.

 ---
-# What is VPN?
+🏴 What is a VPN?

-A VPN (Virtual Private Network) is a technology that creates a secure and encrypted connection between your device and the internet, protecting your online privacy and data.
-It hides your IP address and encrypts your internet traffic, making it difficult for hackers, governments, and ISPs (Internet Service Providers) to track your online activities.
+A VPN (Virtual Private Network) creates a secure and encrypted connection between your device and the internet. 🛜 It hides your IP address, encrypts internet traffic, and protects online privacy. 🔐

-**How VPN Works?**
+🔄 How VPN Works?

-Encryption – A VPN encrypts your internet connection, preventing third parties from intercepting your data.
+1️⃣ Encryption: Protects data from third-party interception.

-Tunneling – It creates a secure tunnel between your device and a VPN server, ensuring data travels safely.
+2️⃣ Tunneling: Creates a secure path between the device and VPN server.

-IP Masking – Your real IP address is replaced with the VPN server’s IP, making your location and identity anonymous.
+3️⃣ IP Masking: Replaces your real IP with a VPN server’s IP.

 ---
-# **What is OSI Model?**
+#📶 **What is OSI Model?**

---OSI stand for open system interconnections a reference model that descibes how information from a software appliactions in one computer moves through a physical medium to the software application in another computer.
+--OSI stand for open system interconnections a reference model that descibes how information from a software appliactions in one computer moves through a physical medium to the software application in another computer.🌍

 The OSI model is developed by International Organisation for standardization (ISO) in 1984.